For those who have the desire and will to cultivate professional interests even more.

 The boarding school is closed during the autumn break, Christmas, the winter break, Easter and summer.

 You must inform the boarding school teacher on duty about where you spend your holiday.
-The holiday plan is made two years in advance and can be seen on both the website of the school and boarding school.
+The holiday plan is made two years in advance and can be seen on both the website (“Calendar” under Shortcuts, bottom of page) of the school and boarding school.

 When leaving the room before a holiday, it must be clean.
 All electrical equipment must be turned off and the window must be closed.

 For the sake of everyone’s well-being, personal hygiene must be a top priority.
 It is important that you wash your hands and use our disinfection dispensers before